Skip to Main Content

 Many of the books in the "ProQuest Ebook Central Titles" collection have 1-user licenses and are not unlimited.
 We do not recommend books with 1-user licenses for use as course content even with small classes, due to the inability to guarantee access to all in the class.
 At the most, these may be considered for recommended (and not required) classroom use, although such use is still not suggested.

-Ebooks that are part of our "Academic Complete" or "College Complete" collections may also be used for required course materials -- all of these ebooks have unlimited licenses -- but please be aware that titles can come and go on this platform since we may not permanently own those titles.
+Ebooks that are part of our "Academic Complete" or "College Complete" collections may also be used for required course materials -- all of these ebooks have unlimited licenses -- but please be aware that titles can come and go on this platform since we may not perpetually own those titles.
 Instructors should check that the ebook still exists at the beginning of every semester and contact the library if it has disappeared, to see if the library is able to purchase it (which may be unlikely at that point).

 More information on this topic is available at our Library Ebooks as Course Materials research guide.